North Toronto Chinese Alliance Church – Brief History

 Because of God’s miraculous providence, NTCAC was able to build our church on the present location.
 Originally 11221 Bayview Ave was designated by the Town under a hundred years flood zone and no church structure could be built.
 But after the faithful prayer of our church members, the engineer of the Town unusually approved NTCAC’s building project, and finally we could build on the land, though only partially.

 By the grace of God, we started the Persian Fellowship in 2017, meeting every Sunday afternoon in NTCAC.
-Also in 2017, NTCAC supported and provided a worship service place for the Toronto Restaurant Alliance Church on every Sunday afternoon.

 We, the NTCAC, now have three separate Sunday Services (Cantonese, English and Mandarin), together with children, a combined attendance of over 500.